Melumi11/ArenaBot/README.md

 ### Notes:
 This bot was created for a discord server that I am a part of called "The ARENA" where I and some friends do roleplay fights.

-These fight rules were written by StealthMsopz#9785
+These fight rules were written by Stealth and/or the folks/my friends from The ARENA.

 # Fight Rules:
 ### Base Rules: